 Examining the histograms (\textit{see \hyperlink{FIGURE2}{$Figure \cdot 2$} and \hyperlink{FIGURE7}{$Figure \cdot 7$}}) we can find a considerable distinction among the distributions of the two conditions.
 During general anesthesia, the distributions tended to be lower and substantially more widespread than during resting-state conditions.
 This divergence was markedly pronounced in the electrodes located over the frontal lobe.

 When we analyze \hyperlink{FIGURE1}{$Figure \cdot 1$} and \hyperlink{FIGURE6}{$Figure \cdot 6$} that comprise the complexity of neural activity over time, we may have the impression that during general anesthesia, the complexity of each electrode fluctuated in a seemingly random manner.
-Although when we have plotted the complexity values over the coordinates of the electrodes by using a color gradient, a remarkable phenomenon has been observed.
-We have found that, during general anesthesia, the complexity of cortical activity alternates among high and low complex states.
-There were times when the majority of the electrodes presented reduced complexity and thus assumed a predominantly blue color.
-And there were periods in which most of the electrodes showed high complexity and had mainly red coloring, apparently resembling the patterns and features observed during alert resting-state conditions (\textit{see \hyperlink{FIGURE5}{$Figure \cdot 5$} and \hyperlink{FIGURE10}{$Figure \cdot 10$}}).
+However, a remarkable phenomenon was observed when we plotted the complexity values over the coordinates of the electrodes using a color gradient.
+We have found that, during general anesthesia, the complexity of cortical activity alternates between high and low complex states.
+There were times when most of the electrodes presented reduced complexity and thus assumed a predominantly blue color.
+Moreover, there were periods in which most of the electrodes showed high complexity and had mainly red coloring, apparently resembling the patterns and features observed during alert resting-state conditions (\textit{see \hyperlink{FIGURE5}{$Figure \cdot 5$} and \hyperlink{FIGURE10}{$Figure \cdot 10$}}).

-To visualize how the time-resolved complexity vector states (\textit{high dimensional 128-D, see \hyperlink{METHODSIV}{methods section - IV}}) were spatially distributed, we have used the t-SNE algorithm \citep{van2008visualizing} to project them into a bidimensional map.
-We have verified that points respective to each experimental condition, awakened resting state, and general anesthesia positioned spread at distinct regions of the plane without mixing among themselves (\textit{see \hyperlink{FIGURE11}{$Figure \cdot 11$}}).
+To visualize how the time-resolved complexity vector states (\textit{high-dimensional 128-D, see \hyperlink{METHODSIV}{methods section - IV}}) were spatially distributed, we have used the t-SNE algorithm \citep{van2008visualizing} to project them into a bidimensional map.
+We have verified that points respective to each experimental condition, awakened resting state, and general anesthesia are positioned at distinct regions of the plane without mixing among themselves (\textit{see \hyperlink{FIGURE11}{$Figure \cdot 11$}}).
 We have verified these results in both complexity measures used, the Permutation Entropy and the Fractal Dimension.
-From these findings, we can conclude that regarding the time-resolved complexity vector states, the awakened resting-state and general anesthesia compromise two distinct states, that are distinguishable from each other at all times.
+From these findings, we can conclude that, regarding the time-resolved complexity vector states, the awakened resting state and general anesthesia compromise two distinct states that are distinguishable from each other at all times.
 Although some patterns found during general anesthesia (\textit{see \hyperlink{FIGURE5}{$Figure \cdot 5$} and \hyperlink{FIGURE6}{$Figure \cdot 6$}}) seemed to resemble those found during alert conditions (\textit{see \hyperlink{FIGURE3}{$Figure \cdot 3$} and \hyperlink{FIGURE8}{$Figure \cdot 8$}}), they were in reality distinct.